Surajj4837-th/Tutorials/SQL/ReadMe.md

     intersect
     select columnList from table2;
     ```
-31. Views: View is a vietual table based on the result of an SQL statement.
+31. Views: View is a virtual table based on the result of an SQL statement.
     ```SQL
     create view_name as
     select columnList from table1